-&lt;sup>58 DHCD Performance Accountability Reports 2011-2015 Accessed from: http://oca.dc.gov/node/160652 adults and children: diagnostic and assessment; mediation; counseling; community support; crisis/emergency; rehabilitation day services; intensive day treatment; community based intervention for children and youth; assertive community treatment for adults; trauma-focused cognitive behavioral therapy for youth; and child-parent psychotherapy.
+57 DHCD Performance Accountability Reports 2011-2015 Accessed from: http://oca.dc.gov/node/160652 adults and through government-certified treatment providers.
+As of June 2015, DBH has certified 37 mental health rehabilitation providers who provide the following 11 mental health services to both adults and children: diagnostic and assessment; mediation; counseling; community support; crisis/emergency; rehabilitation day services; intensive day treatment; community based intervention for children and youth; assertive community treatment for adults; trauma-focused cognitive behavioral therapy for youth; and child-parent psychotherapy.
 Sixty percent of these services are provided in a community-based setting rather than in a clinic.
+60

-&lt;sup>59 Footer, Brian (2016).
+$^{^{58}}$ Footer, Brian (2016).
 Interview with Director of Policy, Planning, and Evaluation at Office on Aging